Waterloo, Ontario: Technology

 Many other high-tech companies, with headquarters elsewhere, take advantage of the concentration of high-tech employees in the Waterloo area, and have research and development centres there.
 Shopify, SAP, Google, Oracle, Intel, McAfee, NCR Corporation, Electronic Arts and Agfa are among the large, international technology companies with development offices in Waterloo.

-Before it became known for technology, Waterloo was sometimes referred to as "the Hartford of Canada" because of the many insurance companies based in the area.
-Manulife, Sun Life Financial, Equitable Life of Canada and Economical Insurance have a large presence in the city.
+Education and research

+Waterloo is home to two major universities, the University of Waterloo and Wilfrid Laurier University.